sam-dejesus/Introduction-to-Flask-for-Python/gist-template/gist-template.md

 ### Set up

 once flask is installed you can begin coding.
 In the root directory (or main folder) of your project, create a new directory called app.
-In this directory, create a new file called __init__.py.
+In this directory, create a new file called `__init__.py`.
 That's two underscores on each side.

-**__init.py__** is an important file that's used in Python projects, and it is typically found in every directory, including the root directory of a Python package.
+**`__init__.py`** is an important file that's used in Python projects, and it is typically found in every directory, including the root directory of a Python package.
 It serves several key purposes.
-Firstly, it acts as an entry point to the directory in a similar way that one might use an index.js file in a JavaScript project to define the entry point for a module or package however when the __init__.py is in the root directory it can be seen as the server.js equivalent.
-Secondly, __init__.py is essential for Package Initialization.
-When a package is imported, the __init__.py file is executed.
+Firstly, it acts as an entry point to the directory in a similar way that one might use an index.js file in a JavaScript project to define the entry point for a module or package however when the `__init__.py` is in the root directory it can be seen as the server.js equivalent.
+Secondly, `__init__.py` is essential for Package Initialization.
+When a package is imported, the `__init__.py` file is executed.
 This allows you to perform any necessary package initialization tasks, such as setting up variables, importing modules, or defining package functions and classes.
-Anything you place in the __init__.py file is executed when the package is first imported.
+Anything you place in the `__init__.py` file is executed when the package is first imported.
 Here's a sample code example to illustrate its usage:

 ```
 from flask import Flask